 The Mission of the Communications Unit is to provide expedient and courteous service in a professional and proficient manner to students, faculty, staff and visitors.
 The Communications Unit is responsible for receiving and relaying all relevant and related data of calls for service for Emergency and Non-Emergency incidents which occur within the jurisdiction of the Clark Atlanta University Police Department and other agencies having joint jurisdiction.

-The Investigations Unit is commanded by the Deputy Chief and includes two (2) investigators.
+The Investigations Unit is commanded by the Major and includes two (2) investigators.
 The Investigations Unit is responsible for investigating crimes, following up on reports initiated by the Patrol Unit for every criminal case reported to the Clark Atlanta University Police Department.
 Every complainant is contacted, regardless of how minor the offense may appear, to determine if any other pertinent information is available on the case and to ensure the complainant still wishes to file charges.
 Each reported criminal incident is assigned to an investigator.
 These assignments consist of working crime scenes, conducting interviews and processing charges.
 Also, to access areas on campus that may be experiencing an unusually high number of reported criminal activities, to target those areas for "special attention."

 The Investigations Unit is also responsible for conducting background investigations on all potential applicants for the Clark Atlanta University Police Department.